Case Number: No. 2:17-cv-03864

 On August 28, 2017, Berger Montague, working with the AIDS Law Project of Pennsylvania and the Legal Action Center, filed a class action lawsuit against Aetna in the United States District Court for the Eastern District of Pennsylvania, the federal court in Philadelphia.
 The lawsuit alleged that Aetna sent a notice regarding HIV medication with a large-window envelope, exposing the highly confidential information for about 12,000 Aetna customers in 24 states.
 Information regarding the recipient’s HIV medication was visible through the large transparent window of the Aetna envelope, revealing the private and personal information to family, roommates, friends, neighbors, landlords, mail carriers, and even complete strangers.

-Aetna’s actions were alleged to have violated federal and state privacy laws, and Aetna was accused of exposing people living with HIV to potential discrimination.
-The lawsuit demanded that Aetna cease the practice, reform its mailing procedures, and pay damages, including punitive damages to class members.
+The plaintiffs alleged that Aetna’s actions violated federal and state privacy laws, and that Aetna exposed people living with HIV to potential discrimination.
+The plaintiffs’ lawsuit demanded that Aetna cease the practice, reform its mailing procedures, and pay money damages, including punitive damages, to the plaintiffs and class members.

-On September 28, 2017, Aetna announced that it was offering emergency relief for individuals harmed by the company’s mailing.
-The emergency relief program offered cash reimbursements to individuals who have incurred financial hardship as a result of the breach and offered free counseling services to individuals and their family members who request it.
+With input by Berger Montague and its co-counsel, Aetna soon announced that it was offering emergency relief for individuals harmed by the mailing.
+The emergency relief program offered cash reimbursements to individuals who incurred financial hardship as a result of the privacy breach as well as free counseling services to individuals and their family members who requested it.
 Aetna’s announcement about the emergency program is available here.